kubernetes-csi/docs/book/src/csi-driver-object.md

   - Ephemeral
 ```

-There are three important fields:
+There are four important fields:

 * `name`
   * This should correspond to the full name of the CSI driver.